Goodwin Canyon Double Days: October 29th & 30th, 2016!August 30th, 2016 Jamie Low

 Now Taking Reservations for Goodwin Canyon Double Days!

-We are now accepting reservations for this once a year event, so if you’ve been waiting for this announcement please contact us now to reserve your space.
-You may book online, call (800) 247-2387 or Live Chat with us during our fall office hours (10am to 4pm, Mon-Fri), or email us anytime at firstname.lastname@example.org.
+We are now accepting reservations for this limited once a year event, so if you’ve been waiting for this announcement now is the time to reserve your space.
+For this special trip, we ask that you contact us directly to discuss the specifics of this trip before you book.
+You can call us at (800) 247-2387, use Live Chat, or email us anytime at firstname.lastname@example.org.

 This is an annual series of rafting trips that occurs every fall on the Goodwin Canyon section of the Stanislaus River.
 We take advantage of special water releases that are conducted to help thousands of migrating Chinook Salmon find their way upstream to their spawning grounds.
 Making the most of the opportunity we run the river twice in one day (hence the name: Double Days)!

 In the morning, we drive to the top of the river, run the four miles of Class II, III and IV+ rapids, ending up at a well deserved barbecue lunch (Yum!)
 Then we get to drive back up to the top and do it all over again!
 Many of our guests comment how much fun it is to do a trip this way, because the first time goes by so fast you can barely remember what the rapids looked like.
 The second run gives you a chance to appreciate the scenery a bit more (and possibly gives you the opportunity to make up for that one rapid your crew didn’t quite get right the first time down).

 Your one-day trip fee of $184 (plus an additional 8% Government Use and Service Fee) includes:

 - Professional Guide, instruction, and equipment (see Wetsuit Information for added rental cost);

 Read More About Goodwin Canyon (Intermediate – Advanced / Class IV+).

 Why October?
 Isn’t Rafting Really More of a Summer Activity?